 - Jinotega: This region is said to be the best.
 Like many regions in Nicaragua, its volcanic soil aids production.
 It has a tropical climate and produces the most consistently high-quality coffee.
 In terms of Arabica varieties, you can expect Bourbon from this region.

 - Matagalpa: This region also has rich volcanic soil and a tropical forest feel.
 It is known for quality coffee, and you’ll see this region frequently if you’re scouting for Nicaraguan beans.
-As Nicaragua’s capital city, it largely sources coffee to its local consumers.
+Matagalpa is known as Nicaragua’s coffee capital and is home to the National Coffee Museum.